pvinhit/FourSeasons/README.md

 # FourSeason
-- Project is a Mock Project Final FPT Fresher
+- Project is a Mock Project
 - Team size: 6

 ***Tools: